sanjaytaylor2012/Hotel-App/README.md

 ### `flask run`

 Runs the flask backend in debug mode.
-Note: User must sign up with an OpenAI account and supply their own API key.

 If there are any issues please feel free to contact me at: sanjaytaylor2012@gmail.com